AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/glossary.md

 # Glossary

-Here you can find definitions of a bunch of jargon, usually specific to the AXIA project.
+Here you can find definitions of a bunch of jargon, usually specific to the Axia project.

 - BABE: (Blind Assignment for Blockchain Extension).
 The algorithm validators use to safely extend the Relay Chain.
-See [the AXIA wiki][0] for more information.
+See [the Axia wiki][0] for more information.
 - Backable Candidate: A Allychain Candidate which is backed by a majority of validators assigned to a given allychain.
 - Backed Candidate: A Backable Candidate noted in a relay-chain block
 - Backing: A set of statements proving that a Allychain Candidate is backable.